Reconstructing the spatial structure of quantum correlations in materials: Discussion

 Thirdly and more generally, our results advance the synthesis of condensed matter physics and quantum information.
 Specifically, we show that experimental momentum-resolved dynamical response functions at thermal equilibrium can be mined for a wealth of many-body quantum information.
 The ability to do this for a thermodynamic system at a well-defined temperature is not shared by many other platforms for quantum many-body physics.
 (For example, most quantum many-body physics simulators based on atomic physics platforms do not operate at thermal equilibrium; or, if they do so, their temperature is not easily accessible or cannot easily be held fixed \cite{McKay2011,Trotzky2010,Carcy2021}.
 As a consequence, a similar analysis to ours cannot be straightforwardly conducted with e.g. cold atoms.)
 Hence our results indicate a clear path for experiments on quantum materials to positively contribute to quantum information theory, by revealing the microscopic structure of quantum correlations in many-body states.

+{ We also note that quantum correlations can be extracted without { Fourier-transforming the momentum-resolved spectroscopic data}.
+If the integral { over frequencies defining quantum correlations} in Eq. \eqref{eq:C} is carried out { using $\chi''(\bf Q,\omega)$, one can extract a quantum structure factor, and hence a quantum coherence length by fitting the structure factor to} a resolution-convolved Lorentzian---in an analogous way to how total correlations are conventionally extracted from energy-integrated Bragg { peaks}.
+Although much information about the detailed spatial-dependence { of quantum correlations} is lost { using this procedure}, it may prove an easier experimental way to evaluate a quantum { coherence} length in higher-dimensional materials. }

 On a different note, the fact that the step function filter captures the same behavior as the other quantum correlators suggests that approximate results for the quantum length scale can be experimentally obtained by neutron diffraction methods.
-At low temperatures where $\chi''(\mathbf{k},\omega) \approx \pi S(\mathbf{k},\omega)$, the filter function $h^\mathrm{step}(x)$ can be traded for a physical neutron transmission filter (e.g., beryllium powder) \cite{egelstaff1954design,tennant1988performance}, tuning the incident neutron energy to act as a high-pass filter.
+At low temperatures where $\chi''(\mathbf{k},\omega) \approx \pi S(\mathbf{k},\omega)$, the filter function $h^\mathrm{step}(x)$ can be traded for a physical neutron transmission filter (e.g., beryllium powder) \cite{egelstaff1954design,tennant1988performance}, tuning the incident neutron energy to act as a high-pass filter { in energy transfer $\hbar \omega$ (absorbing neutrons with large final energy)}.
 For suitable systems (specifically, low-bandwidth materials such as CuSO$_4\cdot$5D$_2$O \cite{Mourigal2013}, YbAlO$_3$ \cite{Wu2019}, and Cs$_2$CoCl$_4$ \cite{PhysRevLett.127.037201}) it offers a path towards quickly identifying if a material has significant quantum correlations.